pcdavies/DatabaseCloudServiceForDBAs/workshops/dbcs/CloudWorkshop_DBCS_100.md

 ### **STEP 11**:  Access Database Monitor

 To gain access to the various consoles used by the Database Cloud Service you have two options.
 You can open up the port on which the monitor is listening, or you can create a SSH tunnels to the specific server/port combinations as needed.
-We have already created the SSH tunnel and that will be used to access most of the consoles.
+We have already created the SSH tunnel, and you will use that tunnel to access most of the consoles.

 In this step you will open the port 443 on the VM using a pre-create access rule and protocol definition.